oopanuga/Common-Provider/README.md

 # CommonProvider

-CommonProvider is a simple library built to give you an easy and consistent way to access your providers (multiple implementations of a common interface AKA Provider Model or Strategy Pattern).
+CommonProvider is a simple library built to give you an easy and consistent way of accessing your providers (multiple implementations of a common interface AKA Provider Model or Strategy Pattern).
 Providers enables extensibility in your applications.

 ### Key Features